Last updated: 11-Jan-16

 Since 2006, his time has increasingly been spent supporting consortia bidding for EC funding.
 Conventional wisdom says that over-subscription to calls for proposals result in a probability of funding such as '1 in 5', '1 in 12' or even '1 in 20' depending on the topic.
 Neil begs to differ.
 A well-written proposal describing a supportable piece of work has a probability of around 1:2 or perhaps 1:3.
 The rest have no chance at all.

 Neil helped major clients raise nearly €80m over the life of the Framework 6 and Framework 7 funding programmes.
-More than 70% of proposals have been funded with an average 'score' of 13.3 out of 15 (over 88%).
+More than 70% of proposals were funded with an average 'score' of 13.3 out of 15 (over 88%).
 These include large-scale integrating projects, infrastructure projects and projects funded by the ICT policy-support programme and Marie Curie.

 He calls himself the project midwife - his clients conceive the project idea, and his job is to deliver it, or at least the funding for it.
-The new EC funding initiative, Horizon 2020, provides new opportunities and new challenges for research teams looking to participate.
+The current EC funding initiative, Horizon 2020, provides new opportunities and new challenges for research teams looking to participate.

 Neil also offers a range of services for bidding consortia, including proposal pre-evaluation and post-mortems.
 He ran a successful training course for potential evaluators for the network of FP7/ICT National Contact Points at the 2012 Proposers' Day in Warsaw, Poland.